H2CO3/Sparkling/doc/capi.md

 result of the successfully executed program to `ret` and return zero.
 On error, they set an appropriate error type and error message.

-If a runtime error is encountered, then after handing it, you must call `spn_ctx_clean()` on the context in order to put it back to a normal state so that it can run another bytecode image or C function.
-Attempting to execute any bytecode or C functions on a context that encountered a runtime error and has not subsequently been cleaned results in undefined behavior.

     int spn_ctx_execbytecode(SpnContext *ctx, spn_uword *bc, SpnValue *ret);

 Unlike the previously enumerated functions, this function **does not add the